morris-lab/CellOracle/docs/_build/_sources/tutorials/atac.rst.txt

 B. Extract TF binding information from bulk ATAC-seq data or Chip-seq data
 --------------------------------------------------------------------------
-Instead of scATAC-seq data bulk DNA-seq data can be used.
+Bulk DNA-seq data can be used to get open accessible promoter/enhancer sequence.

 Python notebook